pofa10/VHDL_obfusactor_Tool/README.md

 * Must use `entity.work` for declaration of ipcores instead of using component
 * Don't use the same signal name as ipcores ports in all VHDL files
 * May need to modify some files in conflict by ipcores or Verilog files
-## Donate
+## Support and Donate
-if you enjoy it or you wanna help the author for more open-source projects, you can support them from here.
+if you enjoy it or wanna help the author for more open-source projects, give it a ⭐️ and you can support them from here.

 * BTC: `bc1qpprd4ug9s4ws66mwqx0xypdcx7e200jzfjkeum`
 * ETH: `0xB9E09Ff8757C4233371C9Bf5109E528dAd9daE19`